 As I mentioned earlier though, the fee is not just another upsell.

 To me, I would actually say that a wedding should be charged at 2 X if the couple wants me not to use the images.
 But, I realize that that would be a stretch too far for most!
-And ultimately, I want to serve as many couples as I can, and stay in business.
+And ultimately, I want to serve as many couples as I can, while doing what works to sustain a business.

-So I chose to keep the fee affordable, rather than it being a 2 X price jack that would essentially act as a deterrent rather than a comfortable compromise for both parties.
+So I chose to keep the fee affordable, rather than it being a 200% price increase that would essentially act as a deterrent rather than a comfortable compromise for both parties.

-I would rather you did NOT choose the release restriction but still used me as your photographer 😉 how?
+I would rather you did NOT choose the release restriction but still used me / our team as your photographer 😉 how?
 Read on…

 Understanding the reasons to keep images offline…with workarounds!